ziadhemidi/SOTA/README.md

 ## 3. Run

 **GRAPPA:**
-To run GRAPPA, you should firstly specify the file path in `./GRAPPA/run.py`:
+To run GRAPPA, you should firstly specify the configurations in `./GRAPPA/run.py`:
 ```
 python GRAPPA/run.py
 ```